Recreational Electronic Reporting At-a-Glance

 What are the benefits and limitations of angler reporting apps?

 While electronic reporting has the potential to reduce data collection costs and improve the quality of reported information, there are challenges associated with using these technologies to collect data from anglers.
-In particular, mobile angler reporting apps face low recruitment and retention rates: Even with extensive outreach and education, relatively few anglers download or consistently use them.
+In practice, relatively few anglers download or consistently use apps to report their recreational catch and effort data.
+Low recruitment and retention rates lead to biases in the data.
 In highlights from its 2021 review of recreational data and management strategies, the National Academies of Sciences, Engineering, and Medicine notes, “Unless these patterns [of low recruitment and retention] are reversed, and biases in reporting are addressed, reliance on such voluntary data collection systems is unlikely to advance [the Marine Recreational Information Program] over the coming years.”

 Furthermore, most opt-in angler reporting apps constitute a non-probability sample of self-selected volunteers.
 Because it’s not possible to determine if a non-probability sample is representative of the target population, there can be no guarantee that such a sample will produce unbiased estimates.
 In other words, opt-in angler reporting apps can’t replace probability-based sample surveys when it comes to producing valid population-level estimates of recreational catch.
 Instead, data collected through such apps are only suitable for observational studies that don’t aim to produce population-level estimates, such as shifts in marine species ranges, occurrences of invasive species, or observations of fish health, including bacterial disease in striped bass.

 When angler reporting apps are paired with a carefully designed, independent probability-based sample survey, reporting rates can be monitored, unreported fishing trips can be accounted for, and self-reported data can be validated by trained experts in the field.
-Known as a “capture-recapture” survey, the success of this sampling method requires considerable investment in survey design, administration, and oversight; consistently high reporting rates from participants; and a clear mechanism for effective enforcement.
+Known as a “capture-recapture” survey, the success of this sampling method requires considerable investment in survey design, administration, and oversight; consistently high reporting rates from participants; and a clear mechanism for ensuring sufficient compliance can be achieved.